 From Yanagasagi you've got around 185km to get around and back to the intersection where the #161 meets the #30 which will take you back through the mountains to Kyoto.

 One, Two or Three Days

-Generally riders do the Lake Biwa loop in one, two or over three days.
+Generally riders do the Lake Biwa loop over one, two or three days.
 If you are new to cycling or still building up your fitness we recommend doing it over two or three days.

 One thing to keep in mind is that some areas of the lake get extremely dark after sunset making cycling a bit dangerous without the proper lights and gear.

 Plan your ride to make sure you arrive at your destination for the day with a bit of time to spare and enjoy a well-earned drink, meal and ideally a soak in an onsen.